 The library superb

 offers two main functionalities.
-First, it can be used to obtain plots with adjusted error bars.
-The main function is superbPlot()
+The first and foremost functionnality is to obtain plots with adjusted error bars.
+The main function is superb()

 but you can also use superbShiny()